dmentipl/super-earths-in-twhya/data/README.md

 Super Earths in the TW Hya disc data
 ====================================

+*Note: The full data sets are not publicly available but will be upon request.
+See Figshare for publicly available reduced data sets.
+(URLs are in the top-level [README.md](../README.md) file.)*

 This file contains instructions on acquiring data for the TW Hya models.
 There are Phantom-related data and MCFOST-related data.
 There are two sets of models.

 * One focussing on the inner planets with dust and gas modelling: `dust-gas`.
 For each planet mass of 4, 8, and 16 Earth masses, we ran two single-grain-size calculations at 100 micron and 1 mm.
 * The other focussing on the outer planet with gas-only models: `gas-only`.
 We ran four models with planet masses 0.1, 0.3, 1, and 2 Jupiter masses.

-*Note: the following uses the shell variable `ROOT_DIR=monashbox:/mnt/driveA/super-earths-in-twhya`.*
+The following uses the shell variable `ROOT_DIR` which specifies the location of the data on the file system.

 Raw Phantom data
 ----------------

-The Phantom dumps are on the 'monashbox' machine in the root directory `/mnt/driveA/super-earths-in-twhya`, of which there are two sub-directories `dust-gas` and `gas-only`.
+The Phantom dumps are in the two sub-directories `dust-gas` and `gas-only`.
 The sub-directory (of `dust-gas` and `gas-only`) containing the raw Phantom data is `00_raw_phantom_data`.
 There is a directory for each planet mass, and in the dust and gas models there is a directory for each grain size for each planet mass.

 To get the raw Phantom data: